Mathics3/mathics-development-guide/docs/running.rst

 ~~~~~~~~~~~~~~~~~~

 Another way to run ``mathics`` is via `docker
-<https://www.docker.com>`__ using the `Mathics docker image
+<https://www.docker.com>`__ using the `Mathics3 docker image
 <https://hub.docker.com/repository/docker/mathicsorg/mathics>`_ on
 dockerhub.

-If you do a PyPI install of the package `Mathics omnibus <https://pypi.org/project/Mathics-omnibus/>`_,
+If you do a PyPI install of the package `Mathics3 omnibus <https://pypi.org/project/Mathics-omnibus/>`_,
 you will get simpler access to the docker images and a simpler way to run the various parts.

-To run the command-line interface using docker image without using the Mathics omnibus helper script:
+To run the command-line interface using docker image without using the Mathics3 omnibus helper script:

 ::

     $ docker run --rm -it --name mathics-cli -v /tmp:/usr/src/app/data mathicsorg/mathics --mode cli

-However if Mathics omibus is installed:
+However if Mathics3 omibus is installed:

 ::